tony8888lrz/tony8888lrz.github.io/README.md

 2024-?
 [Simon Fraser University(Pending)](www.sfu.ca)

 ### About
-I am Runze Liao, a recent graduate of Southwest University Joint Bachlor program(with University of Auckland), where I majored in Computer Science.
+I am Runze Liao, a recent undergraduate of Southwest University Joint Bachlor program(with University of Auckland), where I majored in Computer Science.

 Finding solutions to challenging problems brings me immense joy.
 I have a deep curiosity and strive to gain a diverse range of perspectives.
 I am particularly drawn to the philosophies of Ji-Chiang Li, which shape my approach to personal and professional growth.